Halvani/alphabetic/README.md

 ## Description / Background
 Alphabetic is a small project that was born out of the need to find out the alphabet of different languages for a private NLP project.
 Determining the alphabet (or other script types) of a language plays an important role in a variety of NLP tasks and can be used, for example, to classify the language of a given text, normalize it by removing noisy/random strings, apply fine-grained regex pattern matching, and more.

-The basic idea is simple: given a [specific language](#Supported_Languages), Alphabetic first translates its name internally into a corresponding ISO code (either [ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) or [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924)) and outputs the corresponding script, which is categorized according to the writing systems listed in the following table (adapted from [here](https://en.wikipedia.org/wiki/Writing_system)):
+Core functionality in a nutshell: given a [specific language](#Supported_Languages) Alphabetic, first translates its name internally into a corresponding ISO code (either [ISO 639-2/3](https://www.loc.gov/standards/iso639-2/php/code_list.php) or [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924)) and outputs the corresponding script, which is categorized according to the writing systems listed in the following table (adapted from [here](https://en.wikipedia.org/wiki/Writing_system)):

 |Writing system|Each symbol represents|Example|
 |---|---|---|